ananya-gta/Fitness-Mantra/README.md

-# This is a front-end website for a gym, we will call it "Fitness Mantra"
+# This project is a UI design of a gym website under construction.👷🏻‍♀️⚒️